Contents

 1. Head back to Organisations in MyWorkplace and click Edit for the relevant organisation.

-Open the Federation tab, and then select Add federation:
+Open the Single sign-on tab, and then select Add federation:

 Provider tab